 Satan and sinful man, who operates under the influence of Satan, have been manipulating things when it comes to God's design for fathers for a long time now.
 Today we no longer have to theorize about what life is like for a society that has concluded that fathers are optional.
-According to the U.S. Census Bureau, more than 1 in 4 children in American today live in a fatherless home (www.fatherhood.com; accessed 6/14/2019).
-That is 19.7 million children.
+According to the U.S. Census Bureau, nearly 1 in 4 children in American today live in a fatherless home (www.fatherhood.org; accessed 6/10/2025).
+That is 17.6 million children.

-Studies show that fatherless children are 4x's more likely to be in poverty, 7x's more likely to become pregnant as a teen, 2x's more likely to drop out of high school, and 2x's more likely to be obese.
-Fatherless children are more likely to have behavioral problems, to face abuse and neglect, to abuse drugs and alcohol, to go to prison, and to commit crime.
-One study on the annual cost associated with absent fathers is titled, "The One Hundred Billion Dollar Man" [op cit.]
-Fathers become optional only when our need for God's design for the family is denied.
-But as those who have been redeemed and called to be a witness to the wicked world we came from, we need to be a church filled with godly dads.
+Studies show that fatherless children are at greater risk of poverty, behavioral problems, infant mortality, prison, teen pregnancy, addiction, obesity, and dropping out of school.
+One study on the annual cost to our government associated with absent fathers is titled, "The One Hundred Billion Dollar Man" [op cit.]

+Fathers become optional only when we deny our need for God's design for the family.
+But as those who have been redeemed to be a witness to the wicked world we came from, we need to be a church in support of godly dads.

 This passage is filled with phrases which teach us that the rationale for the family unit must be the sovereign design of the God who created it: "as is fitting in the Lord" v.
 18, "for this is well-pleasing to the Lord" v.
 20, "fearing God" v.
 22, "as for the Lord" v.
 23, "ye serve the Lord Christ" v.
 24, "you have a Master in heaven" 4:1.
 How do we know what a godly dad is?
 The God who designed the role tells us plainly in this passage.
+Godly dads are His will for us.

-I will only mention two things it says this morning: (1) a godly dad fulfills his responsibility to his wife (vv.
+I will only mention two things it says this morning about a godly dad: (1) a godly dad fulfills his responsibility to his wife (vv.
 18-19); and (2) a godly dad fulfills his responsibility to his children (vv.
 20-21).